 - Put the seeds in a plastic bag with moistened sand or peat moss and place them into an isolated part of your refrigerator (Temp must be around 2C).

-- Then let them thaw, and place them in room temp water for a few days.
+- Next, place them in room temp water for a few days to scarify.

-- Next plant in a 3″ deep planter under very light soil cover (1/2 to 1″ deep).
+- Then, plant your seeds in a 3″ deep planter under very light soil cover (1/2 to 1″ deep).
 Keep an even moisture throughout growth cycle (don’t allow to completely dry).